maplibre/maplibre-rs/docs/src/rfc/0000-template.md

 - Explaining how maplibre-rs users should *think* about the feature, and how it should impact the way they use maplibre-rs.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing maplibre-rs users and new maplibre-rs users.
+- If applicable, describe the differences between teaching this to the existing maplibre-rs users and new maplibre-rs users.

 For implementation-oriented RFCs (e.g. for internals), this section should focus on how maplibre-rs contributors should think about the change, and give examples of its concrete impact.
 For policy RFCs, this section should provide an